Battle of Shiloh: Reactions and significance

 Initially, news on the battle was positive for Grant.
-That changed a week later, especially when a "somewhat exaggerated" newspaper report was released.
-Whitelaw Reid was the article writer, although he used a pen name.
-The article said that Grant was surprised, and falsely claimed that Union soldiers were bayoneted in their tents.
-The article's only hero was Buell, who saved Grant.
-Self-serving accounts from some of Buell's officers also swayed public opinion, and rumors circulated that Grant was drunk.
+That changed a week later, especially when a "somewhat exaggerated" newspaper report by Whitelaw Reid (under a pen name) was released.
+Largely based on testimony from Union deserters and stragglers, the article said that Grant was surprised, and falsely claimed that Union soldiers were bayoneted in their tents.
+Only Buell, who according to Reid had saved Grant, was treated as a hero.
+Self-serving accounts from some of Buell's officers also swayed public opinion, and false rumors circulated that Grant had been drunk.
+Among the more justified criticisms of Grant was the lack of fortifications at the camps around Pittsburg Landing; one historian considers this a critical mistake.
+At least two of Grant's generals counseled against entrenching, and Grant believed that enemy troops would not leave their own entrenched position.